simon-p-r/basic-utils/README.md

 ###### deserialize

-  - Returns either an error object or an js object deserialized from a json string
+  - Returns either an error object or a js object deserialized from a json string

 #### FileSystem